-Flossbach von Storch integrates sustainability factors comprehensively into its multi-stage analysis process.
+Flossbach von Storch integrates sustainability factors comprehensively into its multi-stage investment process.
 As part of a specific ESG analysis, sustainability factors are reviewed for their potential opportunities and risks, and an assessment is made as to whether or not a company stands out negatively in terms of its environmental and social activities and how it manages them.
 The analysis process pays special attention to good governance practices, as they are responsible for sustainable development of the company.
-In connection with active engagement as a shareholder, Flossbach von Storch follows a fixed engagement policy and guidelines for exercising voting rights.
+In connection with active engagement as a shareholder, Flossbach von Storch follows a fixed engagement policy and guidelines for exercising voting rights

-Allocation of investments
+Proportion of investments

-At least 51 per cent will be invested in transferable securities and money market instruments that satisfy the environmental and social characteristics of the sub-fund.
-The remaining investments may relate to liquid assets and derivatives.
+At least 51 per cent will be invested in securities and money market instruments that satisfy the environmental and social characteristics of the sub-fund.
+The remaining investments may relate to liquid assets, derivatives, third-party funds and (physical) gold.